Fork-Merge Decoding: Enhancing Multimodal Understanding in Audio-Visual Large Language Models: Abstract

 \section{Abstract}

-The goal of this work is to enhance balanced multimodal understanding in audio-visual large language models (AV-LLMs) by addressing modality bias without requiring additional training.
+The goal of this work is to enhance balanced multimodal understanding in audio-visual large language models (AV-LLMs) by addressing modality bias without additional training.
 In current AV-LLMs, audio and video features are typically processed jointly in the decoder.
 While this strategy facilitates unified multimodal understanding, it may introduce modality bias, where the model tends to over-rely on one modality due to imbalanced training signals.
 To mitigate this, we propose Fork-Merge Decoding (FMD), a simple yet effective inference-time strategy that requires no additional training or architectural modifications.
-FMD first performs modality-specific reasoning by processing audio-only and video-only inputs through the early decoder layers (a \emph{fork} phase), and then merges the resulting hidden states for joint reasoning in the remaining layers (a \emph{merge} phase).
-This approach promotes balanced modality contributions and leverages complementary information across modalities.
-We evaluate our method on two representative AV-LLMs, VideoLLaMA2 and video-SALMONN, using three benchmark datasets.
-Experimental results demonstrate consistent performance improvements on tasks focused on audio, video, and combined audio-visual reasoning, demonstrating the effectiveness of inference-time interventions for robust multimodal understanding.
+FMD first performs modality-specific reasoning by processing audio-only and video-only inputs through the early decoder layers (\emph{fork}), and then merges the resulting hidden states for joint reasoning in the remaining layers (\emph{merge}).
+This separation allows each modality to be emphasized in the early stages while encouraging balanced contributions during integration.
+We validate our method on three representative AV-LLMs—VideoLLaMA2, video-SALMONN, and Qwen2.5-Omni—using three benchmark datasets.
+Experimental results show consistent gains in audio, video, and audio-visual reasoning tasks, highlighting the effectiveness of inference-time interventions for robust and efficient multimodal understanding.